MilkyTracker Manual v1.05

 OSX: Select Preferences from the MilkyTracker menu or press Command-,

 Linux: Enabled by default if available on the system.
-See the Linux readme for details.
+By default midi-in port 0 will be connected, but the environment variable MIDI_IN=x allows you to change that (see console output for available portnumbers).
+See the Linux readme for more details.

 8. Known issues and bug reports